Loran Scholars Foundation

 The Loran Scholars Foundation is a national charitable organization founded in 1988 that selects 36 students entering university in Canada each year for the Loran Award.
 The Foundation looks beyond grades to identify values-driven youth who demonstrate strength of character, a deep commitment to service, and exceptional leadership potential.
 It was founded by Robert Cluett in 1988 as the Canada Merit Scholarship Foundation (CMSF), and renamed the Loran Scholars Foundation in February 2007.

 Loran Scholars

 The Loran Scholars Foundation selects up to 36 students each year for an undergraduate scholarship valued at $100,000.
 It has been active since 1990.

-The scholarship is tenable at 25 public universities throughout Canada; however, the lower level awards (provincial awards and finalist awards) can be used at any public Canadian university or college.
+The scholarship is tenable at 25 public universities throughout Canada; however, the lower secondary and tertiary awards (finalist awards and provincial & territorial awards) can be used at any public Canadian university or college.
 Twenty-five Loran Scholars have gone on to win Rhodes Scholarships.
 It consists of annual stipends, a matching tuition waiver, summer internship funding, annual retreats and scholar gatherings, and mentoring over four years of study.